Zubax/kocherga/README.md

 Kochergá is brick-proof.

-The application (i.e. firmware) update process can be interrupted at any point (e.g. by turning off the power supply or by disconnecting the interface), and it is guaranteed that the device will always end up in a known valid state.
+The application (i.e., firmware) update process can be interrupted at any point (e.g., by turning off the power supply or by disconnecting the interface), and it is guaranteed that the device will always end up in a known valid state.
 No matter what happens during the update process, Kochergá won't let the user brick the device.